microsoft/terminal/doc/user-docs/index.md

 ## Tips and Tricks:

-1. In Powershell you can discover if the Windows Terminal is being used by checking for the existence of the environment variable `WT_SESSION`.
+1. In PowerShell you can discover if the Windows Terminal is being used by checking for the existence of the environment variable `WT_SESSION`.

     Under pwsh you can also use
 `(Get-Process -Id $pid).Parent.Parent.ProcessName -eq 'WindowsTerminal'`